vancouvercodingschool/code-102-guide/curriculum/class-01/facilitator/README.md

 # Facilitators Guide: Topic

+Lab 01a needs to be done before GitHub Pages demo, and can be done individually as students filter in before class.
+This ensures students have access to the online accounts they will need as we dive into 102.

 Kick off the class with a campus orientation & welcome.
 This melds into an exercise in learning, and gaining new skills with Markdown.

 Giving students the ability to push themselves into a growth mindset is the most important thing you can teach them in this whole course.
 So that is where we start.

-Lab 01a needs to be completed first.
-This should ensure students have access to the online accounts they will need as we dive into 102.

 ## Preparation